mukeshraeee/mukeshraeee.github.io/_pages/about.md

   - /home.html
 ---

-I am PhD student at the [University of Alaska Fairbanks](https://www.uaf.edu/uaf/).
-Using microwave and optical remote sensing products along with field observations, I'm trying to gain a better understanding of cryosphere dynamics over the Hindu Kush Himalayas.
+I am a PhD student at the [University of Alaska Fairbanks](https://www.uaf.edu/uaf/).
+Using microwave and optical remote sensing products along with field observations, I'm trying to gain a better understanding of permafrost dynamics over the Hindu Kush Himalayas.

 Previously, I worked at [ICIMOD](https://www.icimod.org/) as a reserach analyst and research associate for six years and four months.
 During my formal involvement with ICIMOD,I was responsible for assessing cryosphere change in the HKH region.
 This includes field-based measurements of snow, permafrost, glacier mass balance, river runoff and other hydro-meteorological variables.I also analyzed freely available satellite data to assess snow cover dynamics on a larger scale and run glacio-hydrological models in the Himalayan catchment to better understand water sources and storage.
 I supported permafrost mapping and modelling activities and contributed as a resource person in cryosphere related training.